ssh4net/UnRAWer/README.md

 ## Range

 ### Range conversion mode
-(TODO: check if still needed, this part of code from Solidify)
+(TODO: check if still needed; this part of code from Solidify)
 - 0 - Unsigned 0.0 ~ 1.0
 - 1 - Signed -1.0 ~ 1.0
 - 2 - Signed to Unsigned -1.0~1.0 -> 0.0~1.0